ColinIanKing/stress-ng/README.md

     make -j
 ```

-To build on MINIX, gmake and clang are required:
+To build on MINIX, gmake, binutils and clang are required:
 ```
     CC=clang gmake clean
     CC=clang gmake